ParaICL: Towards Parallel In-Context Learning: Methodology

 \paragraph{Weighted average semantic objective} As demonstration examples have varying semantic contributions to the test sample, we propose the weighted average semantic (WAS) objective.
 The WAS objective for test sample $\hat{x}_i$ is defined as:

 The WAS objective rewards batches with demonstration examples that exhibit greater semantic similarity to the test question, while simultaneously leveraging all examples to enrich the generation process comprehensively.
+This advantage makes ParaICL superior to PCW, which arranges examples randomly.
 However, certain batches may contain noise that could adversely affect the performance.
 To address this problem, we adopt the adaptive plausibility constraint from the contrastive decoding method \citep{li2023contrastive}.

 \paragraph{Adaptive plausibility constraint} The adaptive plausibility constraint $\mathcal{V}_{head}$ leverages the confidence level in the foremost batch to mitigate the impact of potentially less relevant demonstration batches.
 Explicitly, the adaptive plausibility constraint for test sample $\hat{x}_{i}$ is defined as: